Characters of the Uncharted series: Talbot

 Talbot is Marlowe's right-hand man and the secondary antagonist of Uncharted 3: Drake's Deception.
 He is voiced by Robin Atkin Downes.

 He is the one who hired Charlie Cutter to provide security for the deal in the first level.
-He has an intense rivalry with Nathan Drake and, according to the developers, acts as the "anti-Drake", with similar looks and free running skills to rival Drake's own.
+He has an intense rivalry with Nathan Drake and, according to the developers, acts as the "anti-Drake", with similar looks and freerunning skills to rival Drake's own.
 Talbot is always by Marlowe's side, and later orders Cutter to shoot Nathan and Sullivan.
-Despite his unassuming appearance, he is an extremely dangerous hand-to-hand combatant, able to use a combat knife with high proficiency as seen in his final confrontation with Drake and Sullivan in the collapsing city of Ubar.
-He also has a special weapon: a dart gun loaded with a special drug which grants him some hypnotic influence over people (he uses it to make Cutter disarm himself).
-Despite being treated with near indifference, he appears to care deeply for Marlowe, begging Nathan to save her from being consumed by the quicksand in Ubar, and is driven mad when Drake fails.
-He tries to murder Drake on top of a collapsing cliff overlooking the Iram of the pillars but is briefly distracted by Sullivan who shoots him in the shoulder with a Walther P99.
-He is then finally killed by Drake who shoots him in the head before he can crush Sullivan's skull with a rock, leading him to plummet to his death.
+Despite his unassuming appearance, he is an extremely dangerous hand-to-hand combatant, able to use a combat knife with high proficiency (as seen in his final confrontation with Drake and Sullivan in the collapsing city of Ubar).
+He also has a special weapon: a dart gun loaded with a special drug which grants him a degree of hypnotic influence over people (he uses it to make Cutter disarm himself).
+Despite being treated with near indifference, he appears to care deeply for Marlowe, begging Drake to save her from being consumed by the quicksand in Ubar and being driven mad when Drake fails.
+He tries to murder Drake on top of a collapsing cliff overlooking Ubar, but is briefly distracted by Sullivan, who shoots him in the shoulder with a Walther P99.
+He is then finally killed by Drake, who shoots him in the head before he can crush Sullivan's skull with a rock, leading him to plummet to his death.

 He is an expert at mind control and seems capable of appearing and disappearing almost at will and surviving being shot at point blank.
 However, due to his mind tricks, it is difficult to tell for sure if he can appear out of nowhere or disappear at will and sustain much bullet damage.
 After brainwashing Cutter, he manages to vanish before the rest of the team arrive.
 Cutter shoots him at point blank, but he does not appear to suffer much from it.
 He manages to attack Sullivan by surprise on a walkway with no place to sneak behind him.
-He manages to catch up with Drake and Sullivan when the whole place collapses – which is either possible thanks to his free running abilities or his unexplained ability to appear and disappear almost at will.
+He manages to catch up with Drake and Sullivan when the whole city collapses, which is either possible thanks to his freerunning abilities or his unexplained ability to appear and disappear almost at will.